SAP-samples/teched2023-IN160/exercises/ex1/README.md

 Log in to SAP Integration Suite tenant using the credentials provided to you by the instructors.
 Now let´s explore the different capabilties and navigations of SAP Integration Suite tooling

 **Home** is the first screen that you will land upon logging in to SAP Integration Suite.
-Click on the burger icon on the top left corner to expland the navigation menu items.
+Click on the three lines icon on the top left corner to expland the navigation menu items.

 <br>![](/exercises/ex1/images/Home.jpg)

-Recent Activities & Monitoring
+First section is the **Recent Activities & Monitoring**, which gives you a snapshot of what´s going on with the SAP Integration Suite tenant.
+It lists the artifacts that were worked upon and also the monitoring status of the deployed artifacts.
+You can navigate to them directly from here.

 <br>![](/exercises/ex1/images/Home-Recent.jpg)

 Capabilities